Kayrros/eos-sar/README.md

 Currently, algorithms specific to **Sentinel1 SLC** in **IW** mode have been implemented.

 ### Requirements & Installation
-To install the package, first install `cython` and `numpy`.
-You can run:
+To install the package in editable mode, you can run:

-	pip install cython numpy
 	pip install -e .

 Some processing pipelines assume that a library providing acess to a DEM (Digital Elevation Model) source is provided.
 Therefore, make sure that you either install `multidem` (Kayrros package) or [srtm4](https://github.com/centreborelli/srtm4), which is an open source alternative providing acess to SRTM90 data.